Dakar Université Club (basketball)

 Dakar Université Club Basketball, also known simply as DUC or DUC Dakar, is a Senegalese basketball club based in Dakar.
 It is the basketball team of the Cheikh Anta Diop University.
 The team plays in the Nationale 1 and has won the league five times, its last being in 2021.
 Established in 1956, the team was founded as a basketball club and later became a multisports club, including football, athletics and more.

 DUC plays in the Basketball Africa League (BAL) in the 2022 season, having qualified as national champions.

 History

+The Dakar Université Club basketball team was founded in 1956.

+The team had its first major success in 2009, when the Students won the Nationale 1 for the first time.
+This title was followed by three more championships in the 2010s (including 2010, 2013 and 2015).
+They also won the Senegalese Cup in 2015.

 On 9 August 2021, DUC Dakar won its fifth national championship after defeating defending champions AS Douanes in the final.
 Thierno Niang was named the league's Finals MVP.
 As a result, the team qualified for the 2022 season of the Basketball Africa League (BAL).

+In the Sahara Conference of the BAL, which was hosted in the team's home city Dakar, DUC finished in the 6th and last place of group play.
+The only game that was won was against Rwandan champions REG on 11 March, 92-86.
+DUC's point guard Hameed Ali led the BAL in assists, with 8.4 per game.

+Following their BAL campaign, DUC won back-to-back Senegalese Cup titles in 2022 and 2023.